Skip to main content Skip to footer

 Media screening

-Volkswagen Group Procurement Sustainability carries out continuous and risk-based media screening of relevant suppliers7 using a software tool.
+Volkswagen Group Procurement Sustainability carries out continuous and risk-based media screening of relevant suppliers using a .
 If the tool identifies indications of possible breaches of our Code of Conduct for Business Partners, these are reviewed and, if necessary, processed in the supply chain grievance mechanism.

 Sustainability-Rating